RRDtool

 RRDtool has a graph function, which presents data from an RRD in a customizable graphical format.

-RRDtool (round-robin database tool) is a data logging and graphing system for time series data.

-It aims to handle time series data such as network bandwidth, temperatures or CPU load.
-The data is stored in a circular buffer based database, thus the system storage footprint remains constant over time.
+RRDtool (round-robin database tool) is a data logging and graphing system for time series data such as network bandwidth, temperatures, and CPU load.
+The data is stored in a circular buffer-based database, thus the system storage footprint remains constant over time.

 It also includes tools to extract round-robin data in a graphical format, for which it was originally intended.

-Bindings exist for several programming languages, e.g. Perl, Python, Ruby, Tcl, PHP and Lua.
+Bindings exist for several programming languages, including Perl, Python, Ruby, Tcl, PHP and Lua.
 There is an independent full Java implementation called rrd4j.

 General data storage

 RRDtool assumes time-variable data in intervals of a certain length.
-This interval, usually named step, is specified upon creation of an RRD file and cannot be changed afterwards.
-Because data may not always be available at just the right time, RRDtool will automatically interpolate any submitted data to fit its internal time-steps.
+This interval, usually named the step, is specified upon creation of an RRD file and cannot be changed afterwards.
+Because data may not always be available at just the right time, RRDtool will automatically interpolate any submitted data to fit its internal time steps.

-The value for a specific step, that has been interpolated, is named a primary data point (PDP).
+The value for a specific step, after interpolation, is named a primary data point (PDP).
 Multiple PDPs may be consolidated according to a consolidation function (CF) to form a consolidated data point (CDP).
-Typical consolidation functions are average, minimum, maximum.
+Typical consolidation functions are average, minimum, and maximum.

 After the data has been consolidated, the resulting CDP is stored in a round-robin archive (RRA).
 A round-robin archive stores a fixed number of CDPs and specifies how many PDPs should be consolidated into one CDP and which CF to use.
 The total time covered by an RRA can be calculated as follows: